-Control of insolvency proceedings
+v Control of insolvency proceedings

-All insolvency proceedings under the Bankruptcy Code are opened by court judgment (with the exception of the possibility of reaching a rehabilitation agreement, which is subsequently ratified by the court) and completion of each stage of the proceedings is under the supervision, and subject to a judgment or order, of the competent court.
+All insolvency proceedings under the Bankruptcy Code are opened by court judgment (with the exception of the rehabilitation agreement, which is first entered into between the debtor and creditors and subsequently ratified by the court) and completion of each stage of the proceedings is under the supervision, and subject to a judgment or order, of the competent court.

-With the exception of bankruptcy and special liquidation, creditors cannot commence any other type of insolvency proceedings in respect of a debtor, but they can participate in the proceedings by lodging their claims, supporting (or opposing) various steps of the proceedings (where permitted under the Bankruptcy Code) and also participating in meetings of creditors; specific majority percentages are required by reference to the type and stage of the proceedings under the Bankruptcy Code.
-Creditors are also entitled to apply for temporary measures intended to preserve the business or the assets of the insolvent debtor (or to oppose any such measures applied for by the debtor or other creditors, as the case may be) in accordance with the provisions of the Bankruptcy Code.
+Creditors can commence bankruptcy proceedings, can also reach a rehabilitation agreement between creditors and submit it to the court for ratification and can also commence special administration proceedings.
+They can also participate in the proceedings by lodging their claims, supporting (or opposing) various steps of the proceedings (where permitted under the Bankruptcy Code, depending on the type of the proceedings) and also participate in meetings of creditors; specific majority percentages are required by reference to the type and stage of the proceedings under the Bankruptcy Code.
+Creditors are also entitled to apply for temporary measures intended to preserve the business or the assets of the insolvent debtor (or to oppose any such measures applied for by the debtor, other creditors or other parties, as the case may be) in accordance with the provisions of the Bankruptcy Code.